bugaevc/asmwall/data/instructions.md

 Perform `jmp label` if the condition holds true.

-Some instructions are only flag-based and some make sense if executed after `cmp` instruction.
+Some conditions are only flag-based and some make sense if executed after `cmp` instruction.

 The following table specifies possible meanings of using conditional jumps after `cmp a, b` instruction: